 A: Possibly.
 BYU has a visiting student program.
 Please visit the BYU Visiting Student website for more information.

 Q: Is there a FLATS exam for every language?

 A: No, we only offer 53 foreign language exams.
 Most are online, but the following language exams are offered on paper, and cost $75 each: Aymara, Cakchiquel, Guarani, Maori, Navajo, Quechua, Rarotongan, and Welsh.
-Afrikaans is being edited and will not be available until it is completed.
+Afrikaans is no longer available.